 1. General office skills

-These days, most companies expect employees to be familiar with standard office tools like Word, Excel, and PowerPoint.
-But if you’ve never had to use them before, it can be hard knowing where to start.
+These days, most companies expect employees to be familiar with standard office tools like Microsoft Word, Excel, and PowerPoint.
+But if you’ve never had to use them before, it can be tricky to know where to start.

-There are simply hundreds of free online courses promising to take you from a novice to an expert in a few hours – but which are the most worthwhile?
+There are hundreds of free online courses promising to take you from a novice to an expert in a few hours – so which are the most worthwhile?

 How to get started

-If it’s just Microsoft Word you’re looking to improve in, LinkedIn offers 30 days of free access to their classes, and there are several first-rate Word courses that’ll soon have you writing, editing, and designing documents like a pro.
-Or, if you’re happy to pay a little, the New Skills Academy offers this Microsoft Word course which will provide you with a certificate at the end.
+If it’s just Microsoft Word you’re looking to improve in, then LinkedIn offers 30 days of free access to their classes – and there are several first-rate Word courses that’ll soon have you writing, editing, and designing documents like a pro.
+Or, if you’re happy to pay a little, the New Skills Academy offers this Microsoft Word course, which will provide you with a certificate at the end.

 If you want to learn how to use Microsoft Excel, a popular data analysis solution, you could have a look at this free 3.5-hour online course from the Corporate Finance Institute.
 Or, if you want to really get into how it works, there’s a great 12-hour course that’s also free from TrumpExcel.
 It comprises of 26 different modules where you’ll learn all the tips, tricks, functions, and formulas that you need to become an Excel expert.

-For PowerPoint, there’s a great free course available on Udemy.
-Mastering Microsoft PowerPoint Made Easy Training Tutorial is a six-hour course that will help you get familiar with the PowerPoint environment, learn how to create basic presentations, and apply animation.
-The course will allow you to see each function performed as though an instructor is sitting right there with you.
+For PowerPoint, there’s a helpful free course available on Udemy.
+Mastering Microsoft PowerPoint Made Easy Training Tutorial is a three-and-a-half-hour course that’ll help you get familiar with the PowerPoint environment, learn how to create basic presentations, and apply animation.
+It will also allow you to see each function performed as though an instructor is sitting right there with you.

-And finally, if you want to become proficient in all areas of Microsoft Office, then there are plenty of courses available on our site that’ll take you through Word, PowerPoint, Excel, and more.
+And finally, if you want to become proficient in all areas of Microsoft Office, there are plenty of courses available on our website that’ll take you through Word, PowerPoint, Excel, and more.

 2. Photo editing